Parker College of Business

 - make a minimum grade of “C” in all courses in Area F as well as in the business core courses:

-Course List Credit Hours BUSA 3131 Business Statistics 3 BUSA 3132 Applied Statistics and Optimization 3 BUSA 4131 Strategic Management 3 FINC 3131 Principles of Corporate Finance 3 MGNT 3130 Principles of Management 3 MGNT 3430 Operations Management 3 MKTG 3131 Principles of Marketing 3 Select one of the following: 3 Management Information Systems Project Management and Development Accounting Information Systems Total Credit Hours 24
+Course List Credit Hours BUSA 3131 Foundations of Business Analytics I 3 BUSA 3132 Foundations of Business Analytics II 3 BUSA 4131 Strategic Management 3 FINC 3131 Principles of Corporate Finance 3 MGNT 3130 Principles of Management 3 MKTG 3131 Principles of Marketing 3 OSCM 3430 Operations and Supply Management 3 Select one of the following: 3 Management Information Systems Accounting Information Systems Total Credit Hours 24

 - Accounting B.B.A.

 - Economics B.B.A.